Five Essential Stages of Data Center Decommissioning

 Five Phases of Data Center Decommissioning

-1. Prepare data backup and power down facility.
-As the first step, verify all data has been backed up, after halting all flow of data to the servers.
-Also, ensure that the operation of storage devices and equipment are terminated.
-Conducting an asset inventory or maintaining a checklist is also advisable to be able to efficiently sort out what to keep and what to dispose of.
+1. Prepare Data Backup and Power Down Facility: The first step is to verify that all data has been backed up, after halting all flow of data to the servers.
+Also, ensure that the operation of storage devices and equipment is terminated.
+Conducting an asset inventory or managing a checklist is also advisable to be able to efficiently sort out what to keep and what to dispose of.
 Keeping a checklist will improve the efficiency of the process as well as provide an audit trail down the road.

-2. Handling the assets.
-This is the phase where 犀利士 target=”_blank” rel=”noreferrer noopener”>recycling, refurbishing, data destruction, and appraising of your old IT assets are conducted.
-Make sure these processes are strictly in compliance with the regulatory standards for your data and company’s security.
+1. Handling the Assets: This is the phase where recycling, refurbishing, data destruction, and appraising of your old IT assets are conducted.
+Make sure these processes are strictly in compliance with the regulatory standards for your data and the company’s security.
 Your data should be securely sanitized, especially for those electronics that will be reused or resold later.
-For waste management, the EPA has issued a public law that regulates the standards and regulations in waste management.
-Some electronics contain hazardous substances like lead and mercury so make sure to manage your e-waste in accordance to the law.
+For electronic device management, the EPA has issued a public law that regulates the standards and regulations in waste management.
+Some electronics contain hazardous substances like lead and mercury so make sure to manage this process in accordance with the law.
+At e-Waste, we consistently renew our certifications that ensure our recycling and management process is compliant across all industries.

-4. Auditing.
-After successfully selling the assets, prepare a report of the sale and ROI.
+1. Electronic Auditing: After successfully selling your electronic assets, prepare a report of the sale and ROI.
 The reports should be sent to the financial department for auditing, both internal and external.
 Another phase of the audit should include a full review of the checklist we mentioned above.
 Ensure all steps were followed and nothing was missed during the decommissioning process.
+At e-Waste, we keep detailed records of all audits to ensure that our companies are fully aware of all necessary financial information.

-5. Closing down or relocation phase.
-This is the end of the decommissioning cycle after a successful audit and liquidation.
+1. Closing Down or Relocation Phase: The final phase of the decommissioning cycle is the closing down or the relocation phase.
 In case of relocation, packing is arranged before the transfer of assets.
 All essential data that was retained should be securely stored and ready for transfer.
 After one final walkthrough of the data center, with nothing remaining found, mark the project as completed.
 Wrap up and inform all the contact persons involved in the project.

 Want to know more about data center decommissioning?
 Planning to relocate your data center?
 We are here to guide you.
 Contact us today for a free quote!